-My son is in kindergarten.
-He didn't have homework.
-The very few projects we had to complete at home (his "person of the week" journal which we did once, and a weekly list of "letter of the week" words) felt appropriate to me.
+In kindergarten, they don't give homework, which was a relief compared to many of my friends with kids at public and parochial schools!
+We did have a few projects to complete at home (his "person of the week" journal which we did once, and a weekly list of "letter of the week" words), and these felt appropriate to me.

 The faculty and families here are warm and welcoming.
 While there is plenty of money in the community, it doesn't feel like such an important part of the culture.
 Parents don't tend to be ostentatious; they seem to want their children to remain innocent and wholesome, and this is supported by the culture created by the faculty.
 Teachers know their students.
 The administration works hard to communicate clearly and consistently.
 As a newbie to the NYC private school world, I have felt welcomed and relieved by the community spirit here.